-On that note, here are some of the browser’s security essential features that managed to give it a place in this list:
+On that note, here are some of the browser’s essential security features that managed to give it a place in this list:

 - Likewise, it will automatically block all downloads from untrusted and dangerous sources.

 But there is one area of concern: the browser will send the data related to how “you use the browser, websites you visit, and crash reports.”
-This option has been enabled by default and could only be disabled by digging deep into the Settings page (Optional Diagnostic Data section), which might easily escape from the eyes of the general users.
+This option has been enabled by default and can only be disabled by digging deep into the Settings page (Optional Diagnostic Data section), which might easily escape from the eyes of the general users.

 Bottom Line: Best Browser for Privacy

-As per my personal preference, I have settled with the Firefox browser since it acts in an equilibrium manner giving equal weightage to the security/privacy aspect and the UI/UX.
+As per my preference, I have settled with the Firefox browser since it acts in an equilibrium manner giving equal weightage to the security/privacy aspect and the UI/UX.

 If you still want to enhance the privacy and security of your browsing data, then you should consider using a VPN service.
 No matter which browser you use, the data is protected and safeguarded from intruders.

-Well, this was from my end, what’s your take on this?
+Well, this was from my end; what’s your take on this?
 Do let us know in the comments section which browser you ultimately settled for.